apoorvdwivedi87/WalletHubTest/README.md

 # WalletHubTest

-This project is created using Selenium , Java and testing framework used in TestNg.
+This project is created using Selenium , Java and TestNg.

 To run the test cases please follow belo steps :